Equipping you to provide customers with sound, professional advice.

 My studies allowed me to formalise my many years of experience in Retail Banking.
 I would recommend this to anyone interested in a career in the financial services industry.

 IOB has recently launched three new Wealth Management and Financial Planning programmes.
-These are in addition to our existing suite now covering a range of specialisms in the sector, including financial planning, wealth management, retirement planning, pensions advice and asset management.
+These are in addition to our existing suite which includes financial planning, wealth management, retirement planning, pensions advice and asset management.
 These programmes provide an integrated ladder-of-opportunity for bank staff to progress beyond the Minimum Competency Code (MCC) requirements of the Central Bank of Ireland and address the evolving requirements of customers in this rapidly expanding market sector.

 Professional Certificate in Pensions and Retirement Advice (two modules, NFQ 7)